fedoranimus/todoist-api/source/includes/_notes.md

 Attribute | Description
 --------- | -----------
-file_name | The name of the file (a string value). file_size | The size of the file in bytes (a number). file_type | MIME type (a string value such as `text/plain` or `image/png`). file_url | The URL where the file is located (a string value representing an HTTP URL).
+file_name *String* | The name of the file. file_size *Integer* | The size of the file in bytes. file_type *String* | MIME type (for example `text/plain` or `image/png`). file_url *String* | The URL where the file is located.
 Note that we don't cache the remote content on our servers and stream or expose files directly from third party resources.
-In particular this means that you should avoid providing links to non-encrypted (plain HTTP) resources, as exposing this files in Todoist may issue a browser warning. upload_state | Upload completion state (a string value such as `pending` or `completed`).
+In particular this means that you should avoid providing links to non-encrypted (plain HTTP) resources, as exposing this files in Todoist may issue a browser warning. upload_state *String* | Upload completion state (for example `pending` or `completed`).

 ### Image file properties